stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 *New in 0.12.0*

-Enables the creation of Hue scenes that always match the state of a scheduled room or zone.
+Enables the creation of scenes that always match the state of a scheduled light, room or zone.

+Note: Dynamically created Home Assistant scenes can't be assigned to areas or directly displayed in the dashboard.
+However, they remain accessible for use in automations.
+Hue Scheduler creates a scene for each group and area a scheduled entity is assigned to.

+**Default**: false

+### `--require-scene-activation`

+*New in 0.12.4*

+When enabled, states will only be applied when triggered by a synced scene activation.
+After scene activation, the current state and subsequent states will be applied until lights are turned off or manually modified.
+This flag is designed to work in conjunction with `--enable-scene-sync` to provide manual control over when states are activated.

+Example use case: If you want lights to follow a schedule only after explicitly activating a synced Hue Scheduler scene (e.g., through a smart switch or Home Assistant automation), rather than automatically applying states when lights are turned on.

 **Default**: false